 The right project manager will help ensure the right solution for each individual building and then work to deliver a quality outcome that is finished on time and within budget.
 More often than not, the project manager’s fees are outweighed by the savings they bring.

 One project manager we know tells the story of a refurbishment project on a high-rise strata building on Sydney’s lower north shore: “The owners corporation wanted to save costs and thought they could manage the work on their own.
 They contracted directly with a builder who removed many of the windows and then walked off the job.
-For 12 months the owners have had hoardings covering their water views as well as water damage and large a scaffold rental bill.
+For 12 months the owners have had hoardings covering their water views as well as water damage and a large scaffold rental bill.
 The cost to restart the project will be more than the entire budget of the original project.
 The contracts and insurances were inadequate and the supervision was negligible.
 Everyone will suffer financially and no-one is happy.”

 Complex jobs will take a toll on owners and tenants.
 There may be daily disruption, noise and inconvenience so it’s critical to maintain good communication.
 In the instance of building defects, it can require input from a team of experts as well as good management of the tender process and the works must be coordinated, approved and eventually certified.
 A project manager can pull all this together.
 Project managers are contracted to deal with complex information, make effective decisions and ensure all stakeholders are properly informed.